kraianyn/distress/app/Ideas.md

 ## Do

-Make the user know if field values are invalid.

 Replace empty `ListTile`s with `verticalSpace`s.

 Use regular buttons instead of FABs if the page is dedicated to the action.